 Treatments may include snippets of dialogue and description, but the main focus is on synopsizing the story.

-The outline is the first step completely focused on creating.
-You likely will never show this to anyone but your writing partners.
-Most feature films have forty scenes, and your job in the outline is to map out the setting and major events of each scene.
+As the screenwriter, your job in the outline is to map out the setting and major events of each scene.
 You might include major dialogue as well.

-The best book to understand the structure of a film (and the best screenwriting book I’ve ever read) is Save the Cat by the late Blake Snyder.
+The most notable book to understand the structure of a film is Save the Cat by the late Blake Snyder.
 If you want to learn more about how to write a good screenplay, or even a good story, I highly recommend it.

 4. Write a Flash Draft